jaeheejung/jaeheejung.github.io/papers.md

 Jung, Jae-Hee and Margit Tavits.
 "Do Referendums Change Voter Attitudes?" _Under review_.

 Jung, Jae-Hee and Margit Tavits.
-"The Effect of Counter-Stereotypes on Attitudes Toward Gender and LGBT Equality."
+"Counter-Stereotypes and Attitudes Toward Gender and LGBT Equality."

 #### Work in Progress